 Sex: frequent sex improves the quality of sperm in an ejaculate, while a few days abstinence increases the quantity of sperm.
 If your partner knows when she ovulates then sex daily around this time is recommended.
 If not, then it is advisable to have sex every second day from when the period finishes and continue for 10 days (or more if your partner has a long cycle).
-If libido or performance on demand is an issue speak to your practitioner about how acupuncture and herbs can help.
+If libido or performance on demand is an issue speak to your practitioner about acupuncture and herbs.

 Fumes: we know that men exposed to chemicals or fumes at their work place have lower sperm counts and poorer morphology.
 Try and limit exposure at work and at home.

 Stress: infertility causes stress and in a cruel vicious cycle, stress has been shown to reduce sperm quality.
 Manage stress by taking some time each day to relax or exercise, and make sure you get enough sleep.
 Many patients find acupuncture a good antidote to stress.

 Supplements: Seminal fluid needs high levels of antioxidants to protect the sperm from oxidative damage to sperm membranes and DNA during their 90 day development.
 Zinc, vitamins E and C, CoQ10, selenium, fish oils and carnitine have all been shown to have an association with sperm quality.